 We conduct only surface mining operations and do not operate any underground mines.
 Mining methods at our facilities include conventional hard rock mining, hydraulic mining, surface or open-pit mining of loosely consolidated silica deposits and dredge mining.
 Hard rock mining involves drilling and blasting in order to break up sandstone into sizes suitable for transport to the processing facility by truck, slurry or conveyer.
 Hydraulic mining involves spraying high-pressure water to break up loosely consolidated sandstone at the mine face.
 Surface or open-pit mining involves using earthmoving equipment, such as bucket loaders, to gather silica deposits for processing.
 Lastly, dredging involves gathering silica deposits from mining ponds and transporting them by slurry pipelines for processing.
 We may also use slurry pipelines in our hydraulic and open-pit mining efforts to expedite processing.
-Silica mining and processing plants are equipped to receive the mined sand, wash away impurities, eliminate oversized or undersized particles and remove moisture through a multi-stage drying process.
-Our 17 facilities are located primarily in the eastern half of the United States, with operations in Alabama, Illinois, Louisiana, Michigan, Missouri, New Jersey, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, West Virginia and Wisconsin.
+Silica mining and processing typically has less of an environmental impact than the mining and processing of other minerals, in part because it uses fewer chemicals.
+Our processing plants are equipped to receive the mined sand, wash away impurities, eliminate oversized or undersized particles and remove moisture through a multi-stage drying process.
+Our 17 production facilities are located primarily in the eastern half of the United States, with operations in Alabama, Illinois, Louisiana, Michigan, Missouri, New Jersey, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, West Virginia and Wisconsin.
 Each of our facilities operates year-round, typically in shift schedules designed to optimize facility utilization in accordance with market demand.
 Our facilities receive regular preventative maintenance, and we make additional capital investments in our facilities as required to support customer volumes and internal performance goals.
 For more information related to our production facilities, see Item 2, "Properties".

 We believe we have a broad and high quality mineral reserves base due to our strategically located mines and facilities.
-At December 31, 2014, we estimate that we had approximately 363 million tons of proven and probable recoverable mineral reserves.
-The quantity and nature of the mineral reserves at each of our properties are estimated by our internal geologists and mining engineers.
-Our internal geologists and engineers update our reserve estimates annually, making necessary adjustments for operations at each location during the year and additions or reductions due to property acquisitions and dispositions, quality adjustments and mine plan updates.
+At December 31, 2015, we estimate that we had approximately 400 million tons of proven and probable recoverable mineral reserves.
+The quantity and nature of the mineral reserves at each of our properties are estimated by our mining engineers.
+Our mining engineers update our reserve estimates annually, making necessary adjustments for operations at each location during the year and additions or reductions due to property acquisitions and dispositions, quality adjustments and mine plan updates.
 Before acquiring new reserves, we perform surveying, drill core analysis and other tests to confirm the quantity and quality of the acquired reserves.
 In some instances, we acquire the mineral rights to reserves without actually taking ownership of the properties.
 For more information related to our production facilities, deposits and reserves, see Item 2, "Properties".